- Students Scheduling a Test

 Any tests issued online must be accessible to the technology that a student with a disability uses or an accessible alternative will need to be created.
 For more information, contact the Assistive Technology Specialist at 216-687-2015.

 Some students may require occasional breaks during exams.
 These arrangements can be made individually between the student and the faculty member.
-If the arrangements would be disruptive for the class, arrangements can be made for test administration at the ODS.
+If the arrangements would be disruptive for the class, arrangements can be made for test administration at Testing Services.

 For math and science exams to be administered to blind or visually impaired students, we may need the exam forwarded to us at least three days in advance.
 These students may need to have their math exams translated into a special format, either MathML or Braille Nemeth, and this takes significant time to create.